DarioDang/christchurch-restaurant-rag/README.md

 nesting (`assistant-turn → Responses.create → smart_restaurant_search →
 retrieve`).

+**Silent data loss from a pandas/parquet `isinstance` gotcha.**
+`/api/stats` reported `0` cuisines despite cuisine-based search visibly working in practice — a coincidence masked by a separate fallback metadata column doing the real filtering underneath.
+Root cause: `build_index.py` checked `cuisines` and `types_normalized` — both list-typed parquet columns — with `isinstance(value, list)` before including them in the upload. pandas/pyarrow frequently deserializes list-typed parquet columns as **numpy arrays**, not native Python lists, so `isinstance(array, list)` silently evaluates to `False`, discarding real, populated data on every single row.
+Confirmed by scrolling the live Qdrant payload directly (`"cuisines": []` despite the source parquet holding real values), then fixed with a small `to_list()` helper that explicitly handles `np.ndarray` before falling back to the standard list check.
+Re-indexed and verified end-to-end: `cuisines_detected` now correctly populates in live API responses (e.g. `["Japanese", "Sushi"]` for a "best sushi" query, previously always `[]`).

 **Memory-constrained cloud deployment, debugged with evidence, not guesses.** The backend loads two transformer models into memory (`all-mpnet-base-v2` + a cross-encoder), which made fitting it onto